AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 SCREENSHOT

-Select Go to interactions to view responses from polls, metrics of QnA and attendees' reactions during the session.
+Select **[!UICONTROL Go to interactions]** to view responses from polls, metrics of QnA, and attendees' reactions during the session.
 View how attendees are engaged across pods from Interactions and download interaction reports from the section below.

 ### Interactions {#interactions}

 View how attendees interact and engage in the session from Interactions.
 Track responses to polls, QnA metrics, reactions from attendees, and dropped links and files from respective pods.
 Hosts can also download interaction reports of these pods for better analysis.
-By analyzing these interactions, identify trends and adjust their strategies to encourage a more interactive and engaging environment.
+By analyzing these interactions, you can identify trends and adjust their strategies to encourage a more interactive and engaging environment.

-From the left panel, select Interactions to view how attendees are engaged across pods.
+From the left panel, select **[!UICONTROL Interactions]** to view how attendees are engaged across pods.

 SCREENSHOT

-Select the Polls tab from the menu bar to view questions and responses added to the poll.
+Select the **[!UICONTROL Polls]** tab from the menu bar to view questions and responses added to the poll.
 This tab shows the following information:

-* Select Poll report (CSV) to download the report for interactions in the poll pod.
+* Select **[!UICONTROL Poll report (CSV)]** to download the report for interactions in the poll pod.
 * Poll question and its type.
 * Number of responses and the period during which the poll pod was open and engaged.
-* Select View all `<number>` responses to view them in a dialog window.
+* Select **View all `<number>` responses** to view them in a dialog window.

-Select the Other interactions tab from the menu bar to view engagement in other pods and download their reports.
+Select the **[!UICONTROL Other interactions]** tab from the menu bar to view engagement in other pods and download their reports.

 SCREENSHOT

-Select Download interaction reports from the top-right dropdown to download reports of different pods.
+Select **[!UICONTROL Download interaction reports]** from the drop-down to download reports of different pods.
 Download the QnA report, Links & files report, and Reactions report from here for better tracking.

 The engagement information across pods is available in different sections.